All Episodes

 I really don't.

-More of us watch an American Idol than study who's running for offices, whether they're local offices, state and regional offices, or federal offices, and vote.
+More of us watch an American idol than study who's running for offices, whether they're local offices, state and regional offices, or federal offices, and vote.

-More people would rather vote for some kids singing or or whatever on a program than to pick the next person to run our country or to lead us as our president.
+More people would rather vote for some kids singing or whatever on a program than to pick the next person to run our country or to lead us as our president.

-Now you can argue that, well, if they weren't so bad, I wouldn't have lost interest, and therefore this or that, and believe me, this year we'll have more excuses than ever because this year we can say legitimately, I'm worn out.
+And believe me, this year we'll have more excuses than ever because this year we can say legitimately, I'm worn out.

-I'm worn out it started too soon.
+It started too soon.

 And now I'm done with it.